XanderRiga/BattleSnake2018/README.md

 # battlesnake-python

+At Battlesnake 2018 this snake beat: both snakes from Rooof, 2/3 from Bambora, and both snakes from Semaphore.

 A simple [BattleSnake AI](http://battlesnake.io) written in Python.

 Visit [battlesnake.io/readme](http://battlesnake.io/readme) for API documentation and instructions for running your AI.